microsoft/winget-create/README.md

 * The following workloads:
    * .NET Desktop Development
    * Universal Windows Platform Development
-* Windows 11 SDK (10.0.22000.0) (Tools -> Get Tools and Features -> Individual Components)
+* Windows 11 SDK (10.0.22621.0) (Tools -> Get Tools and Features -> Individual Components)

 ### Building

 Open `winget-create\src\WingetCreateCLI.sln` in Visual Studio and build.
-We currently only build using the solution; command line methods of building a VS solution should work as well.
+We currently only build using the solution; command-line methods of building a VS solution should work as well.

 ## Testing the client